“If children have the opportunity to foster their development and their creative skills, it’s going to help them later in life.”

-Even before Lorraine told me about WWP, I’d been impressed by her spirit and life choices.
-We met in 2002 when we played on the Ottawa, Ontario co-ed competitive ultimate Frisbee team Fabulous Flying Flamingos (led by the equally fabulous Gavin Thompson).
-Lorraine had an infectious enthusiasm and energy, and was always lighting up the field with her stellar smile (not to mention her blazing speed).
+Even before she told me about WWP, I’d been impressed by Lorraine’s spirit and life choices.
+We met in 2002 when we played on the Ottawa, Ontario co-ed competitive ultimate Frisbee team Fabulous Flying Flamingos (led by Kickass Canadian Gavin Thompson).
+She had an infectious enthusiasm and energy, and was always lighting up the field with her stellar smile (not to mention her blazing speed).
 She also showed impressive character strength and an iron will.

 Lorraine never made a secret of Theodore’s upbringing.
 She proudly brought him to many of our practises and tournaments, and was very open—with Theodore and the rest of the team—about her experience as a single teenage parent.

 In fact, the only time she kept quiet about him was during her first two trimesters, because she didn’t want anyone to try and talk her out of having Theodore.
 “I always knew I wanted to keep him,” she says.

 Growing up in Ottawa, Lorraine was a talented athlete who excelled in many sports.
 She loved dance, basketball, volleyball, and track and field.
 But it was soccer that really stole her heart.
 Before Theodore was born, she played on the Hillcrest High School team.
 After giving birth, she felt the need for a fresh start.
 So, she transferred to Ridgemont High School, where she promptly joined their soccer team as the star mid-fielder and played a pivotal role in winning the championship game against her former teammates at Hillcrest.